Cooking My Dreams

 ingredients to make bolognese sauce

 • Minced Beef.
-Pre-packaged minced beef from the supermarket will work fine, but if you want superior quality, ask your local butcher to prepare it.
+Pre-packaged ground beef from the supermarket will work fine, but if you want superior quality, ask your local butcher to prepare it.

 • Pancetta.
 It's a rather important ingredient because it will add sweetness, flavor, and fattiness to the meat.
 If you can't find Pancetta and don't mind a smoky flavor, you can substitute it with bacon lardons.

 • Tomato Paste.
-One of the differences between Tuscan and Bolognese Ragù is that this is more dense and less saucy because it uses tomato paste instead of tomato sauce.
+One of the differences between Tuscan and Bolognese meat sauce is that this is more dense and less saucy because it uses tomato purée instead of tomato passata.
 You can of course substitute it but the paste will give it an amazing flavor and texture.
+Also, according to Bolognese tradition, the tomato puree should be added at room temperature and not cold.

 • White Wine.
 Use any dry white wine you have available.
-You can also skip the wine of course, although the end result may differ slightly.
+You can also use red wine for a more intense flavor, or skip the wine, although the end result may differ slightly.

 • Whole Milk.
 Milk will cut the acidity from the tomato and will make the sauce nice and creamy.
 You can skip it or substitute it with regular milk.